hamburgertrain/BoostPi/README.md

 RaspberryPi based boost monitor written in go

 ## Target System Requirements
-- RaspberryPi (should be compatible with any version as long as it's 64-bit) with i2c enabled running Debian 12 bookworm
+- RaspberryPi (should be compatible with any version as long as it is 64-bit) with i2c enabled running Debian 12 bookworm

 - A USB OBD-II ELM327 reader

 - An i2c 1602 16x2 Serial LCD

-- i2c-tools/stable 4.3-2+b3

 ## Build System Requirements
 - Linux Host System - even WSL will suffice